New York Court Records

 Charged offenders may also contest traffic tickets, change pleas, schedule or reschedule hearings, and request ticket notifications using the online service.

-For tickets issued outside New York City, violators must contact the court directly.
+For tickets issued outside New York City, violators may need to contact the court directly.
 However, some New York State cities and counties such as Buffalo, Nassau, and Albany offer online payment options for parking tickets, summons, and non-appearance traffic tickets.
 Payment options available in each locality are usually printed as part of the instructions on the back of traffic tickets.

-To be eligible to use the DMV’s online service, the offender’s ticket must meet the following conditions:
+To be eligible to use the DMV’s online service, the offender’s ticket is typically required to meet the following conditions:

-• The traffic ticket must already be in the DMV’s system
+- The traffic ticket should already be in the DMV’s system

-• It must be a TVB ticket, with ‘Traffic Violations Bureau’ displayed at the bottom
+- It should be a TVB ticket, with ‘Traffic Violations Bureau’ displayed at the bottom

-• The traffic ticket must be unanswered or unpaid
+- The traffic ticket should be unanswered or unpaid

 The state’s online service cannot be used for entering pleas wherein a conviction would lead to the suspension of the offender’s driver’s license.
 It can also not be used to enter ‘not guilty’ pleas if the offender’s license has been suspended for failure to answer a ticket.
 These instances require a physical appearance at a TVB office.

 To pay TVB tickets in New York, ticket holders may use the DMV’s online service.
-Ticket holders will need:
+Ticket holders usually need:

 Parking tickets in New York City can be paid using NYCServ, NYC311, or the NYC Online Parking Payments website.
-Ticket holders will need:
+Ticket holders may need:

 To pay tickets issued outside New York City online, ticket holders should view the traffic ticket for available payment options in each locality.